| English Panel held on

 Panel asked Mr Evans whether they viewed Eve as comparable

 to Yorke, Hislop and other Trinidadian players.
-He
+He said

-the English game, but they were of the opinion that
+game, but they were of the opinion that he was a quality

-The Panel also asked why Eve had
+The Panel also asked why Eve had not

-had seen his talent but he was aware that the player
+seen his talent but he was aware that the player had

-Division 3 that Chester play in.
+Chester play in.

 Mr Evans confirmed that Eve had been